What you will make:

 Choose a pattern: color or black & white.
 Download the pattern

 for the suncatchers and print it on computer paper.
-Choose from white,
+The first two

 There are two sizes of suncatchers on each pattern sheet—small and large.
 The large suncatchers are about